What if Ken was... And what if Takeru was the one who...

 It's at this point that we cut to the exterior battle, and when we cut back into the scene, Takeru has climbed on top of Ken and straddled him, pinning him to the floor to keep beating him.
 What a gift, for us to be handed such a scene on a silver platter.
 Takeru's really letting him have it, until a tremor from the battle outside causes the base the shake, which knocks Takeru off-balance.

 Takeru's momentary stun gives the Kaiser the opportunity to throw Takeru off and grab his whip, but when he tries to get Takeru with it, Takeru catches the whip like it's nothing!
 Ken is supposed to be more physically fit and generally athletic than Takeru, (remember that at this point Ken still has all that Dark Seed superpower juice making him an extra special talented prodigy) but none of that matters when his mind's not in it.
-The fear is so palpable.
-For maybe the first time since becoming the Kaiser, he's really scared.
+He's freaked out, not only from the increasing loss of overall control he's begun to deal with, but also Takeru's extremely direct aggression.

 Ken's fucked at this point, and this obnoxious kid insists on tearing away his fragile delusion of grandeur.